vimpunk/cratetorrent/DESIGN.md

 event loop's select call.

 Periodically each torrent also sends progress updates to the tracker.
-The periodicity is kept low here to not take up bandwidth.
-It will be configurable in the future.
+The periodicity is defined by the tracker, but it may be configurable in the future.

 ### Peer sessions